turkufrontend/turkufrontend.github.io/index.md

 layout: home
 ---

-Turku &hearts; Frontend is a community with monthly meetups for frontend developers in Turku, Finland.
+Turku &hearts; Frontend is the #1 community for frontend developers and designers in Turku.

+We organize monthly meetups, hackathons, programming competitions and other gatherings to promote developer culture.
+Our doors are open for everyone: beginners, curious, hobbyists, professionals and beyond.